 Analyze every bit of information listed on the credit report, including your name, address, Social Security number, and all account information.
-Any information that is inaccurate should be noted.
-Each credit bureau has an online or printed form where you can list incorrect information.
+Any information that is inaccurate should be jotted down for later reference.
+Each credit bureau will have an online or printed form where you can list incorrect information.
 All consumer requests must be investigated by the credit bureau once they have been received.
-Investigations can change the status of the report if the information is indeed found to be false.
-In some cases, the creditor will not investigate the request regarding incorrect information and subsequently the incorrect data will be dropped from the report.
-By updating and correcting information, your report will reflect a more accurate picture of your financial health and could be an asset for you rather than a hindrance when applying for new credit, applying for a new job, renting a home and getting insurance.
+Investigations can change the status of the report information if found to be false.
+In some cases, the creditor will not comply with the request for information and subsequently the incorrect data will be dropped from the report.
+By updating and correcting information, your report will reflect a more accurate picture of your financial health and be an asset for you when applying for new credit, looking for a new job, renting a home, and even getting insurance quotes.

-1.6 What Hurts Your Score?
+1.6 What Hurts Your Report?